-Interesting paths for future research is this area which we plan to address are (1) integrating our work with nonverbal character animations, spoken dialog management, and a combination of the two in order to continue to increase the potential of On-Demand VIrtual Counselors (ODVIC) for the smart health and well-being domain; (2) studying how to simulate ethnic patient-physician concordance to increase positive health outcomes; (3) studying whether, as virtual counselors become emotionally, socially, and/or culturally competent, they will maintain, decrease, or increase people's openness and self-disclosure with computer-based health interventions; (4) evaluating our OCVIC system in terms of drinking outcomes on heavy drinkers over longer periods of time at 3-month, 6-month, and 12-month periods, similar to Hester's DCU study [Hester et al. 2005]; (5) evaluating our system in terms of dropout rates over 3-month, 6-month, 12-month periods, comparing the text-only DCU with the empathic ODVIC, and setting up the experiment with random assignments for both conditions at the same time, while gathering demographic information.
+Interesting paths for future research is this area which we plan to address are to: 1) integrate our work on non-verbal character animations, spoken dialog management, and combination of the two in order to continue to increase the potential of On-Demand VIrtual Counselors (ODVIC) for the smart health and well-being domain; 2) study how to simulate ethnic patient-physician concordance to increase positive health outcomes; 3) study whether, as virtual counselors become emotionally, socially and/or culturally competent, they will maintain, decrease, or increase people's openness and self-disclosure with computer-based health interventions; 4) evaluate our OCVIC system in terms of drinking outcomes on heavy drinkers over longer periods of time: at 3-month, 6-month, and 12-month periods, similarly to Hester's DCU study [Hester et al. 2005]; 5) evaluate our system in terms of dropout rates over 3-month, 6-month, 12-month periods, comparing the text-only DCU with the empathic ODVIC, and setting up the experiment with random assignments for both conditions at the same time, while gathering demographic information.

-It is our hope that, as research progresses in the study of virtual characters for health interventions as well as in the development of novel healthcare and medical interventions, additional questions will arise that will bring closer to reality our vision of increasingly helpful, supportive, and likable virtual counselors.
-To make this happens, it is crucial that computer science and information technology experts continue to learn healthcare and medical experts' language, and vice versa.
-Only then will experts in each of these disciplines be able to understand the research questions and different perspectives of the others' fields and be able to truly work with the interdisciplinary spirit necessary for full success.
+It is our hope that, as research progresses in the study of virtual characters for health interventions, as well as in the development of novel healthcare and medical interventions, additional questions will arise that will bring closer to reality our vision of increasingly helpful, supportive, and likable virtual counselors.
+To make this happens, it is crucial that computer science and information technology experts continue to learn healthcare and medical experts' language - and vice versa.
+Only then will experts in each of these disciplines be able to understand the research questions and different perspectives of the others' fields, and be able to truly work with the interdisciplinary spirit necessary for full success.